By Larry Kinley

 Let me explain the reason I feel this way.

 The city manager of Upland has nowhere near the span of responsibility as our state’s governor.
-Upland had a population of 77,754, according to the 2020 Census.
+Upland has a population of 77,754, according to the 2020 Census.
 California’s population, as counted during the same census, was 39,538,223.

 To suggest that the governor of the State of California merits less pay than the city manager of Upland falls outside the scope of rationale thinking.
 Yet, that is the case.
 Our governor is provided with a salary, before benefits, of $209,747.
 Rosemary Hoerning, before she was asked by our city council to leave in March, was being paid $236,900 per year in salary.
-On top of that she was receiving $107,068 in benefits, which set Upland’s taxpayers back by a total of $343,968 annually.

 This defies common sense.
 I don’t see how any city can justify paying its city manager more than the State of California is paying its governor, and I challenge any city manager of any city in the state to debate me on that topic.

 People should note that the loss to the taxpayers represented by overly generous salaries to city managers does not end with the paychecks they are receiving.
 Overpaying those serving at the top of a city’s managerial echelon causes inflation at the levels below that.
-Paying city managers too much money results in runaway salaries for municipal department heads such as director of development and the finance director and the director of public works.
+Paying city managers too much money results in runaway salaries for municipal department heads such as the director of development, the finance director and the director of public works.
 And then those working in those departments are also being overpaid because a city’s pay scale is out of balance.